 Effective at cutting through mud

-Effective at cutting through mud.
+The Hope cleaner is effective at cutting through mud. - Hope

-• Price: £6.99 / $8.95 / AU$12.98
+• Price: £6.99 / $8.95 / AU$12.98 as tested

-Hope’s cleaner isn’t the best smelling on this list but it sure is effective.
+Hope's cleaner isn't the best-smelling on this list, but it sure is effective.

 The nozzle on the supplied bottle provides a really good spread, meaning you can be extra economical with your bike cleaning.